 For many site owners, your WordPress website represents either a source of income, a key marketing element, or (at the least) sentiment for your chosen subject.
 Regardless of your reasoning, keeping a backup of your WordPress website is a sound idea.
 While you may not use the backup much, it’s a solid-gold insurance policy against malicious intent, hacks, and more.
-Also, you can implement a backup strategy in a number of ways.
-This means you have flexibility too.
-For this post, we’re going to look at three different ways to backup a WordPress website.
+Also, you can implement a backup strategy in several ways.
+This means you have flexibility, too.
+This post will look at three ways to back up a WordPress website.

-We’ll go from the toughest to the easiest method – a manual backup is the first technique.
+We’ll go from the toughest to the most straightforward method – a manual backup is the first technique.

 1. Carry Out a Manual Backup

 Spoiler alert: We don’t recommend carrying out a manual backup in most cases.
-However, it’s a good supplementary way to keep your site’s files safe.
-Speaking of which, there are two elements to a manual (or any) backup: your files, and your database.
+However, it’s an excellent supplementary way to keep your site’s files safe.
+A manual (or any) backup has two elements: your files and your database.

-As such, you need to retain both parts in order to complete a full backup.
+As such, you must retain both parts to complete a full backup.
 There are some prerequisites to consider before you do this:

-- You’ll want to have a way to access the files on your server.
-This could be through your hosting control panel (such as Plesk, cPanel, or others), or through Secure File Transfer Protocol (SFTP).
+• You’ll want to have a way to access the files on your server.
+This could be through your hosting control panel (such as Plesk, cPanel, or others) or Secure File Transfer Protocol (SFTP).

-- If you choose the latter route (again, we recommend it), you’ll want to have the knowledge to use SFTP and a suitable SFTP client such as Cyberduck, Transmit, or FileZilla.
+• If you choose the latter route (again, we recommend it), you’ll need to know how to use SFTP and a suitable SFTP client such as Cyberduck, Transmit, or FileZilla.

-- Because you need to backup your database, you’ll also need to access this.
+• You’ll also need to access this to back up your database.
 Most hosts will let you do this through Adminer or phpMyAdmin.
 You can even use a tool such as TablePlus or Sequel Ace to log into the database from your computer.

 Once you have these elements in place, you can begin.
 The first step is to copy over your site’s files, and while the WordPress support pages offer a solution, we can sum up the process:

-You won’t need to copy all of the core files, because a fresh install can add these to your server.
-What’s more, your wp-content folder contains all of your theme, plugin, and media information.
-This is almost all of your full site, and will be what you need to restore your site.
+You won’t need to copy all of the core files because a fresh install can add these to your server.
+What’s more, your wp-content folder contains your theme, plugin, and media information.
+This is almost your entire site and will be what you need to restore it.

 As for your database, the exact method to export this depends on what you use to connect to it.
 Most will use phpMyAdmin, and again, WordPress’ support pages run through the process:

-- Head to the Export tab and choose the Quick method, along with the SQL format.
+• Head to the Export tab and choose the Quick method and SQL format.

 Between this and your site’s wp-content folder, you’ll have a full site backup – although there are better ways to proceed, as we’ll discuss next.